LRiosQ/DMining_2026_LUMACSS/README.md

 University of Lucerne

-Student Name
+Student Name: Laura Rios
-Course: Data Mining for the Social Sciences using R
+Course: Data Mining for Political and Social Sciences using R
 Term: Spring 2026

 ## Project Goal

-The goal of this project is to collect and analyze data from an online source (API or web scraping) in order to answer a research question relevant to political or social science.
+The goal of this project is to collect and analyze data from an online source (API) in order to answer a research question relevant to political or social science.

 The project should demonstrate: